Wabash County, Illinois: Earthquake

 On the morning of April 18, 2008, at 4:37am local time, one of the largest earthquakes in Illinois history hit the area.
 The epicenter of this tremor was in Lick Prairie Township, near the middle of the county.
 The tremor was felt for a wide radius, more than 400 miles away in Nebraska.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 228 sqmi, of which 223 sqmi is land and 4.3 sqmi (1.9%) is water.
 It is the fifth-smallest county in Illinois by area.

-Two rivers, the Wabash River to the east and the Little Wabash River to the west join at the southern tip of the county; the Little Wabash separating the two counties, Wabash County from the Edwards County.
+The Wabash River to the east and the Bonpas Creek to the west join at the southern tip of the county; the Bonpas Creek separating the two counties, Wabash County from the Edwards County.

 Climate and weather

 In recent years, average temperatures in the county seat of Mount Carmel have ranged from a low of 21 °F in January to a high of 89 °F in July, although a record low of -19 °F was recorded in January 1985 and a record high of 102 °F was recorded in July 1988.
 Average monthly precipitation ranged from 2.73 in in February to 5.12 in in May.